 The Lincoln Terrace features a 16-foot bronze statue of the 16th president by Augustus St. Gaudens, flanked by a panoramic mosaic depicting key scenes from Lincoln’s life.

-Scatman Crothers (1910-1986) is probably best remembered for his role as ‘Louie’ on the popular 60’s sitcom “Chico & the Man”.
-But he also had memorable supporting roles in “The Shining,” and as ‘Mingo’ in “Roots.”
-I would of loved to have met him.
+Scatman Crothers (1910-1986) is probably best remembered for his role as ‘Louie’ on the popular 60’s sitcom “Chico & the Man” and his memorable roles in “The Shining,” I would of loved to have met him.

 David Carradine (1936-2009), best known as the star of the TV series “Kung Fu”.
 On June 4, 2009, David Carradine was found dead in his room at the Swissôtel Nai Lert Park Hotel in central Bangkok, Thailand.
 A police official said that Carradine was found hanging by a rope naked in the room’s closet, causing immediate speculation that his death was suicide.
 However, reported evidence suggested that his death was the result of autoerotic asphyxiation.
 Two autopsies were conducted and concluded that the death was not a suicide.
 The cause of death became widely accepted as “accidental asphyxiation”.
 On the first anniversary of his death, Carradine’s widow, Annie, announced that she had filed a lawsuit for wrongful death against the company that produced the film that Carradine was working on at the time of his death.
 The lawsuit claimed that the company failed to provide assistance to the actor that had been agreed upon in his contract.
 “The suit alleges, the assistant left him behind for dinner on the night before the actor was found dead.
 The assistant and other film staffers apparently could not reach Carradine, and decided to leave without him.
 Carradine called the assistant an hour later but was told the group was across town and he would have to make his own arrangements that evening.”
 Annie Carradine reached a settlement with MK2 Productions in August 2011.
 She was reported to be receiving about $400,000 from the company for Carradine’s death.
 Also, in June 2010, Marina Anderson, Carradine’s fourth ex-wife, published David Carradine: The Eye of My Tornado, a book that discusses intimate details of their marriage.
 She also claimed publicly that she had conducted her own investigation of his death, and concluded that he was murdered.
 Close friend, Guthrie Thomas, stated upon hearing that suicide was the cause of Carradine’s death, “No one ties both of their hands behind their back previous to taking one’s own life.
 There had to be a second individual on the scene.”
 Thomas also is convinced that this tragedy appeared more like murder.

 My namesake minus the ‘e’ of course.
-He sold over 100 million records, including hit recordings of “Back in the Saddle Again,” “South of the Border” and “Here Comes Santa Claus” (which Gene wrote himself after riding in the Hollywood Christmas Parade).
-His recording of “Rudolph the Red-Nosed Reindeer” alone has sold over 30 million copies.
+He sold over 100 million records which included his recording of “Rudolph the Red-Nosed Reindeer” which alone sold over 30 million copies.
 He is the only person with five stars on the Hollywood Walk of Fame (Jesus Christ).
 Later, his investments made him a multimillionaire who owned KTLA Studios in Hollywood, as well as the California Angels baseball team (now called the Los Angeles Angels of Anaheim).
-Before his death, at a healthy 91, Gene established the Autry Museum of Western Heritage.

 To the north of Gene Autry’s grave is a curiosity of sorts: a grave marker for a living celebrity!
 Who?
 Game show host Bob Barker, long-time star of “The Price Is Right.”
 The grave is empty – Bob is alive & well- but the marker is there and waiting – right next to the grave of Bob’s late wife.